How big a turkey should I buy? That and other Thanksgiving FAQs answered.

 Watch and learn:

-Now put your skills to use with these mashed masterpiece recipes.
+Now put your skills to use with this mashed masterpiece.
+Or this one.
+Or this one.

 I’m more of a sweet potato fan.
 What do you have for me?